cysouw/diathesis/text/c07_participle.md

 ### --- Others --- {.unnumbered}

-### [ N | N ] *aussehen/(er)scheinen/wirken + Partizip* Intransitive appearance {#sec:participles-scheinen-intransitive}
+### [ N | N ] *aussehen/(er)scheinen/wirken + Partizip* Intransitive appearance (*Apparitivperfekt*) {#sec:participles-scheinen-intransitive}

 The verbs *aussehen, scheinen, erscheinen, wirken* can be used with intransitive participles to describe the appearance of an event [@next].
 Such constructions are analysed by Lasch [-@lasch2016: 253ff.] as *Askription mit modaler Relation*.
+For the German grammatical discussion, I propose to use the latinate name ~~apparitivperfekt~~ from lat. *apparere* 'to appear'.
+There is a close semantic connection to the *sein* Perfekt as shown by the compatibility with a durative temporal adverb like *seit gestern* [@next b].
+With the light verbs *scheinen* and *erscheinen* an experiencer dative is regularly attested [@next c].
 With transitive participles these constructions lead to an anticausative diathesis, see [@sec:participles-aussehen-anticausative].
 This construction is discussed in more depth in that section.

 ::: ex
 a.
 Die Pflanze wächst.
 b.
-Die Pflanze scheint/wirkt gewachsen.
+Die Pflanze scheint/wirkt seit gestern gewachsen.
 c.
 Die Pflanze erscheint mir gewachsen.
 :::

 **Attested Verbs**

-The following attested verbs are only illutrative examples taken from the data analysed by Lasch (2016).^[Data accessed on 24 May 2012, available online at <https://goo.gl/xUng8v> for *aussehen*, <https://goo.gl/Xj7EW6> for *erscheinen*, <https://goo.gl/5YvKiw> for *scheinen* and <https://goo.gl/yCai8B> for *wirken*.]
+The following attested verbs are only illustrative examples taken from the data analysed by Lasch (2016).^[Data accessed on 24 May 2012, available online at <https://goo.gl/xUng8v> for *aussehen*, <https://goo.gl/Xj7EW6> for *erscheinen*, <https://goo.gl/5YvKiw> for *scheinen* and <https://goo.gl/yCai8B> for *wirken*.]
 There are many more verbs possible in these constructions, but these lists present a good sample of the kind of verbs that are actually attested.

 - *aussehen* : *abstürzen, einbilden, brechen, sterben, verkleiden, verkümmern, verregnen, verwildern*
 - *erscheinen* : *ausbrennen, ausdehnen, ausformen, ausreifen, bräunen, eignen, einbilden, hervorsteigen, verblühen, verdicken, vertrocknen, wachsen*